MSc Finance and InvestmentFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-This programme provides excellent preparation for careers in investment management, financial research, trading, consulting and corporate finance, and for further academic study in finance.
+This programme in particular provides excellent preparation for careers in investment management, financial research, trading, consulting and corporate finance, and for further academic study in finance.

 Expected application closure date